davidmreed/nonskating.club/content/guides/jam-timer.md

 Reference [WFTDA Risk Management Guidelines](https://static.wftda.com/insurance/wftda-risk-management-guidelines.pdf), section 3, for details on many safety concerns.

-* Persons under 18 located outside of Zone F.
+* Persons under 18 located outside of Zone F (WFTDA and MRDA play).
 * Persons, such as spectators, in the track area (including the medic area, penalty box, and turn-coach boxes) who are not supposed to be there.
 * Issues with the track surface, boundary lines, or barriers that pose a safety hazard.